katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/use-argspec-type-path.rst

 use-argspec-type-path
 =====================

-The AnsibleModule argument_spec knows of several types beyond the standard python types.
+The AssibleModule argument_spec knows of several types beyond the standard python types.
 One of these is ``path``.
 When used, type ``path`` ensures that an argument is a string and expands any shell variables and tilde characters.